davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 Prefer the term "share" to publicize and publish.
 The terms publicize and publish assume you have existing content you need to convert between formats to publish.
-Much of the time, your thoughts can go straight into one of the mediums listed above (share mental notes).
+Much of the time, your thoughts can go straight into one of the mediums listed above (interpret "share notes" as sharing mental notes, i.e. sharing your thoughts).
 Live openly and you can avoid conversions.

 ## Credit